What is a car service, and why is it important?

 1. Improve car life span and save on fuel

 Two things that surely every driver wants to do!
 Quickly repairing arising issues before they become too disastrous will improve the overall life span of your car.
 Plus, having a well-performing engine will make the most of the fuel you are putting in.
-If your engine having to strain itself to do its job, then you are going to see your fuel consumption rise.
+If your engine is having to strain itself to do its job, then you are going to see your fuel consumption rise.

 2. A service isn’t the same as an MOT